Cadienvan/Cadienvan.github.io/src/pages/blog/en/minimum-viable-prompt.md

 ### A Concrete Example: Develop a new feature for my side-project RPG.

 > Oh, hey, I didn't have the time to tell you, but I'm building a web-based MMORPG!
-It's called "World Of Yggdrasil" and it's a passion project of mine.
+It's called "Warriors Of Yggdrasil" and it's a passion project of mine.
 Do you wanna try it?
 [Click here!](https://woy.ovh)

 I wanted to add a new feature: a dynamic weather system that affects gameplay.

 ❌ **The Old Way (The Mega-Prompt):**
 > *"Act as an Expert Software Architect.
-I am building a web-based MMORPG called World Of Yggdrasil.
+I am building a web-based MMORPG called Warriors Of Yggdrasil.
 I want to implement a dynamic weather system that affects gameplay.
 Every map in the game could randomly move from a weather to another every round (Let's say 3% chance every round), and the weather should affect player stats, dungeons, raids and monsters.
 I want sunny weather to provide 10% accuracy to players, rainy weather to provide 15% evasion, and snowy weather to reduce speed by 20%.
 As per the monsters, it depends on their nature.
 If their nature matches the weather, they get a 20% boost to all stats.
 If their nature is opposite to the weather, they get a 20% reduction to all stats.
 I also want a guide in the in-game sage explaining how this mechanic works.
 Also, add a contextual guide as the other ones in a modal as soon as the first weather mechanic is exposed to a new user.
 Keep the code testable and maintainable."*

 **The Result:** The AI writes the code.
 But it never asks if you actually *need* a dynamic weather system.
 It never challenges the core mechanic.
 It just executes the prompt, which may lead to a lot of wasted effort if the feature turns out to be a bad idea or an unstable solution.

 ✅ **The New Way (The Minimum Viable Prompt):**
-> *"Hey, I'm building a web-based MMORPG called World Of Yggdrasil.
+> *"Hey, I'm building a web-based MMORPG called Warriors Of Yggdrasil.
 I'm thinking about adding a dynamic weather system that affects gameplay.
 What do you think about this idea?"*

 **The Result:** The AI gives you options.
 You review them.
 You reply: *"Option 2 looks good, but our team lacks Terraform experience.
 Can we simplify the infrastructure?"* ➡️ You iterate.
 ➡️ You challenge its suggestions.
 ➡️ You reason *together*.

-> Fun fact, there's no weather system in World Of Yggdrasil because Opus 4.6 convinced me it was a bad idea.
+> Fun fact, there's no weather system in Warriors Of Yggdrasil because Opus 4.6 convinced me it was a bad idea.

 P.S.
 Of course, that prompt is just an example.
 The agent I was talking to is a custom agent which can use an entire folder of documentation docs built by itself during the project's lifetime as context, so I didn't need to explain the game mechanics or the codebase.
 The point is that I provided the minimum context necessary to start a conversation about the feature, rather than trying to cram every detail into a single prompt.